Fertlas/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***
-- No it's not because
+- No it's not persistent because once you remove the file, the file will not be saved.
 2. Can we run two, or three instances of debian linux? . ***(1 mark)***
 - Yes you can.